 About OIT Site-Licensed Software

 Any software not listed in the Software Catalog must be purchased by the department or individual through normal procurement channels.
-The University Supply Store carries academic versions of many popular software titles.
-Also, many departments enter into software licensing agreements separately because the need for the software is limited.
+Many departments enter into software licensing agreements separately because the need for the software is limited.
 Check with your academic or administrative department to determine if there is additional software available to you.

 Software Licensing Blog